IcaroBernardes/webdubois/README.md

 whatsoever.
 I chose to make these charts in `R` using `ggplot` and some of its extensions.
 Furthermore, like Du Bois I used this opportunity to talk about racial inequality in my own country, Brazil.

+However this effort does not end here.
+I started to make templates out of theses plots, so other can make Du Bois styled plots using their own data.
+The `R` package `dubois` already has one function: https://github.com/IcaroBernardes/dubois.
+Soon I intend to provide details about my struggles to make all this.

 ## 2022
 ### Week 07 - Racial inequality (Political candidatures financing)
 💻 Code: https://github.com/IcaroBernardes/webdubois/blob/main/2022/week07/week07.R